odpi/egeria-docs/site/docs/types/0/0021-Collections.md

 * *Obsolete* - The membership must no longer be used.
 * *Other* - Another membership status that is set up in the *userDefinedStatus* attribute.

 They can be used to support a simple stewardship workflow.
-For example, consider a [governance action](/concepts/governance-action) that scans through the [assets](/concepts/asset) examining each one's [Retention](/types/4/0422-Governance-Action-Classifications) classification.
+For example, consider an [engine action](/concepts/engine-action that scans through the [assets](/concepts/asset) examining each one's [Retention](/types/4/0422-Governance-Action-Classifications) classification.
 If the values in the classification indicate that the [resource](/concepts/resource) that it represents should be archived, it may link the asset into a collection.

 ![Candidate assets for archive](archive-candidate-collection.svg)